OriginProtocol/origin/origin-mobile/README.md

 If you intend to develop using a physical device rather than a VM, make sure you complete the following.
 You can use [the Android developer's guide](https://developer.android.com/studio/run/device) for reference.

 - Connect your phone to your machine with a USB cable
-- Make sure JAVA_HOME points to Android's java (for me, at: `/opt/android-studio/jre/`)
+- Make sure `JAVA_HOME` points to Android's java (for me, at: `/opt/android-studio/jre/`)
 - Run `sdkmanager --licenses` and accept license agreements
 - Enable developer mode on your device by tapping "Build number" in settings 7 times.
-Also, turn on "USB Debugging" in "Developer options"
+- Turn on "USB Debugging" in "Developer options"
 - Start the adb server `adb start-server`
 - Verify your device is recognized with `adb devices`
 - Setup TCP tunnels to your device by running `./setup_android_tunnels.sh`.
 This allows the mobile app to access backend services at `localhost`